b3nn0/ogn2dump1090/README.md

 # ogn2dump1090
-Simple tool to inject OpenGliderNet Data into a dump1090 instance for display on a unified map
+Simple tool to inject OpenGliderNet Data into a `dump1090-fa` instance (optionally with `tar1090` as an additional webinterface) for display on a unified map

 WORK IN PROGRESS